A health crisis, whether you are a patient or family member, can be emotionally and physically overwhelming.

 Chaplains respectfully meet patients and families within the context of their own beliefs, values, and situations.
 You do not need to be religious or spiritual to seek help from a chaplain.

 Catholic and Interfaith chaplains are available in the hospital between 8 a.m. and 5 p.m.
 Monday through Friday.
 For emergency needs that arise after-hours, on weekends or holidays, on-call chaplains are available.
-During the COVID-19 pandemic, chaplains are available to speak with patients and families via phone and video calls.

 We apologize that due to the COVID-19 virus both meditation rooms are closed until further notice.
 Below are worship opportunities and resources to help patients, families and staff experience worship and spiritual connection while you are here at the hospital.

 Sundays at 3:30 p.m. on Hospital Channel 115.

 Fridays at 1:10 p.m. in L12 Stead Children's Hospital Meditation Room.

 Chaplains are trained to listen, but this is a chance to share from our experience: thoughts, stories, practices, and lessons on various themes which we hope may bring our readers some insight and inspiration in daily coping and living.
 Our views reflect individual views and not that of our department.

 Prayers, Poems and Blessings for Uncertain Times is a spiritual resource for staff, patients and families developed by chaplains for this time of COVID-19.
 Our hope is that it will bring you comfort and peace in these challenging days.

 Music has many benefits for wellness and well-being, whether listening to music or singing.
 It can reduce stress, boost mood-state and the immune system, nurture memory, promote depth of feeling, a connection to self, others, the transcendent.
 Meditative music can calm the mind and bring clarity and insight.
 Below are some suggested musical offerings.